 Avocados are rich in potassium, fiber, folate, and vitamin K, and they are cholesterol free.

-becoming more fit and active.
+interested in becoming more fit and active.

 Good training exercises: